pirl/pirl-docs/content/development/core/_index.en.md

 ---
-title: Development
+title: Core
-weight: 9
+weight: 1
-pre: "<b>8. </b>"
+pre: "<b>1. </b>"
 disableToc: true
 ---

-## Updates about development for Pirl
+## Updates about development for PirlCore

-Updates about development for Pirl can be found on the next pages.
+Updates about development for PirlCorecan be found on the next pages.

 ![](/development/images/Pirl_Energy.gif)